CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: Benchmark datasets

 \section{Benchmark datasets}

-We introduce two large-scale sim-to-real benchmark datasets to exemplify the utility of the TOPO-DataGen.
+We introduce two large-scale sim-to-real benchmark datasets to exemplify the utility of the TOPO-DataGen. \definecolor{LHS_c}{RGB}{225,161,10} \definecolor{ip_c}{RGB}{138,226,52} \definecolor{oop_c}{RGB}{114,159,207}

-Table~\ref{tab:dataset_size} shows the statistics of the benchmark datasets, which are distributed across two different landscapes: \textbf{Urbanscape} and \textbf{Naturescape}.
-For each landscape, we provide data in three scenes: \textit{LHS-sim}, \textit{In-place} and \textit{Out-of-place}, all of which come with multimodal synthetic 2D images, 3D labels and semantic map as depicted in Figure~\ref{Figures:Fig2}.
-Specially, the \textit{In-place} and \textit{Out-of-place} scenes include accurately geo-referenced real images captured by a DJI drone equipped with the cm-level real-time kinematics (RTK)~\cite{djiphantom4rtk}.
+\textbf{Dataset statistics.} Table~\ref{tab:dataset_size} shows the statistics of the benchmark datasets, which are distributed across two different landscapes: \textbf{Urbanscape} and \textbf{Naturescape}.
+For each landscape, we provide data in three scenes: \textit{LHS-sim}, \textit{In-place} and \textit{Out-of-place}, all of which come with synthetic 2D images, multimodal 3D labels and semantic map as depicted in Figure~\ref{Figures:Fig2}.
+Specially, the \textit{In-place} and \textit{Out-of-place} scenes include accurately geo-tagged real photos captured by a DJI Phantom 4 drone equipped with the cm-level real-time kinematics (RTK) positioning.~\cite{djiphantom4rtk}.
 The \textit{In-place} scene is highly overlapped with the \textit{LHS-sim} scene, while the \textit{Out-of-place} scene describes a neighboring but non-overlapping environment w.r.t \textit{LHS-sim}.
-Figure~\ref{Figures:Fig3} shows the 3D textured models with camera positions.
+Figure~\ref{Figures:Fig3} shows the 3D textured models with camera position distributions of the datasets.

 In the proposed datasets, the data resolution for all modalities, including real and synthetic images, is set to 480 px in height and 720 px in width.
 The semantic labels have seven classes: sky, ground, vegetation, building, water, bridge, and others.
-Following~\cite{jafarzadeh2021crowddriven}, we evaluate the accuracy of the synthetic 3D labels by coordinate reprojecting error.
-The mean reprojection error of the Urbanscape and Naturescape datasets are respectively 1.19 px and 1.06 px, which shows high accuracy for outdoor aerial datasets.
+Following~\cite{jafarzadeh2021crowddriven}, we evaluate the accuracy of the synthetic 3D labels by coordinate reprojection error.
+The mean absolute reprojection error of the Urbanscape and Naturescape datasets are respectively 1.19 px and 1.04 px, showing high accuracy for outdoor aerial datasets.
 More error analysis can be found in the supplement.